fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     end
     data = ft_rejectartifact(cfg,data);

-once all is cleaned, we can reference the data
+once all is cleaned, we can re-reference the data

     cfg            = [];
     cfg.channel    = 'all';